 Prince could play guitar like Carlos Santana or Jimi Hendrix, sing like James Brown, turn out pop melodies worthy of Motown or lay down the deepest grooves this side of Sly and the Family Stone.
 But no one could mistake his sound for anyone but Prince.
-The dazzlingly talented and charismatic singer, songwriter, arranger and instrumentalist who died Thursday at his home drew upon the history of modern popular music and created a gender- and genre-defying blend of rock, funk and soul.
+The dazzlingly talented and charismatic singer, songwriter, arranger and instrumentalist who died in April 2016 drew upon the history of modern popular music and created a gender- and genre-defying blend of rock, funk and soul.
 With hits including “1999,” ”Purple Rain” and “Little Red Corvette,” Prince’s records sold more than 100 million copies and earned him Grammys and an Academy Award for music.

 The Minneapolis native, who stood just 5 feet, 2 inches, made a powerful visual impact at the dawn of the MTV era, proving to be the Little Richard for the ’80s, from his wispy moustache and tall pompadour to his colorful and suggestive outfits — the counterpart to the openly erotic lyrics that made him one of the most sexually daring artists of the era.

 But his greatest legacy was as a musician, summoning original and compelling sounds at will, whether playing guitar in a flamboyant style that drew on Hendrix, switching his vocals from a nasally scream to an erotic falsetto, or turning out album after album of stunningly innovative material.
 Among his other notable releases: “Sign O’ the Times,” ”Graffiti Bridge” and “The Black Album.”